NBA All-Star Weekend Betting

 Sportsbooks have recently begun cashing in on the excitement of All-Star Weekend by allowing fans to bet on the various events.
-We have the lowdown on precisely what you can wager on, and have some tips to keep in mind before laying down your hard-earned cash.
+Here’s the lowdown on precisely what you can wager on, along with key tips to keep in mind before laying down your hard-earned cash.

 NBA All-Star Game

 How It Works: Beginning in 2018, the format of the NBA All-Star game changed to a competition between two squads drafted by the most popular player from each conference.
 Rather than East vs West, we now see fun matchups such as the “Team LeBron vs Team Giannis” games of 2019 and 2020.

 The NBA also introduced a new competitive format in 2020 that pits the two teams against each other on a quarter-by-quarter basis.
 Each quarter is a mini-game with a distinct winner earning prize money towards charity.

 An overall NBA All-Star Game winner is crowned after a unique conclusion to the game honoring the late Kobe Bryant.

 |NBA All-Star Game Current Format